-The Southern Africa Program: continuity and change in Tanzania, Southern Africa and Zimbabwe is a multi-country comparative studies program.
-The Fall 2019 program will take place in Tanzania, South Africa and Zimbabwe (conditions permitting).
-The program provides students with an opportunity to learn about the multiple ways governments, NGOs and local communities in the region choose to approach issues that are common across borders, such as the colonial legacy, development, race, power, human rights and reconciliation, big game conservation, ecology and tourism, health care, education, and poverty alleviation.
+The Pitzer in Southern Africa program is a multi-country comparative studies semester program in Botswana and South Africa.
+Through the program, students will learn about the multiple ways governments, NGOs, and local communities choose to approach issues such as colonial legacy, development, power, human rights, big game conservation, tourism, health care, education, and poverty alleviation.
 Students live with host families, participate in community service projects, study local cultures and languages, and work with scholars and experts in each country.
 The program is affiliated with Botho University, a private university in Botswana committed to sustainability and social responsibility.
 The program is open to Pitzer College students and non-Pitzer undergraduate students.

 Fall: Mid-August to mid-December